1. Import HashiCorp GPG signing key

 network_adapters {

-# Set to false (no firewall enable); ensure this aligns with your security policies.
+firewall = "false" # Disable firewall for this VM; ensure this aligns with your security policies.

 }